PCWCFA/crypto_valuations_public/README.md

 1) crypto_valuations.xlsx: This is the Excel that contains the chains and protocols that the user would like to evaluate.
 2) crypto_valuations.py: This is the script that the xlwings plugin's Run main button will call.
-3) coinmarketcap.py: This script calls the Coinmarketcap API to get the market value and fully-diluted market value.
+3) coinmarketcap.py: This script calls the Coinmarketcap API to get the market capitalization and fully-diluted market capitalization.
 4) defillama.py: This script interacts with Defillama's API to get the TVL of chains and protocols.
 5) configs.py: This script contains the configurations for DEV_MODE, DATA_FILE_PATH, CMC_API, and UNIT.
 6) main.py: This file is for running the Python code without Excel for development and debugging.